SebKuzminsky/pd-sink-box/README.md

 Temporarily mount the display on its standoffs.

-Solder leads between the display and the Pico:
+Solder leads between Pico and the vias on the display board.
+Bring the wires up from the underside of the display board and clip any excess wire on the top side flush with the board, to avoid interfering with the lid.

 ```
 Pico Name          | Pico Pin | Direction | Display